nimblecrm/api-docs/docs/contacts/basic/list.rst

   Identifies the sort field and sort order.
 Sort order is required when this parameter is used.
   An single sort field can be specified.
 Any field can be sorted in either ``asc`` or ``desc`` order.
-  All :ref:`searchable fields <search-fields-list> are sortable.
+  All :ref:`searchable fields <search-fields-list> which aren't multiple  and aren't custom fields are sortable.
+  Information about is field multiple can be retrieved from fields metadata.
 There are some notes for special fields:

 ----------------
-.. list-table:: Supported sortings
+.. list-table:: Exceptions
    :widths: 5 15
    :header-rows: 1
    * - Name